FeherBalazs/neural-machines-cloud-service/README.md

 * Jupyter Notebook (via the [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway))

 The app is deployed on Cloud Foundry.
 This example deploys a trained model to forecast sales, but this framework can be modified for arbitrary predictive analytics and data science tasks.

+### Developing the model

+After cloning the repository first run the jupyter notebook in the model-development folder.
+This trains and exports the model into the model-deployment folder.

 ### Deploying to Cloud Foundry